 Do you watch sports on TV?

 If live sports is critical to your TV-watching experience, then you're probably going to want to keep cable.
 Sports is the one type of TV programming that's hard to find without the cord.
-There are workarounds, however: You can buy an antenna to get live TV from network channels like NBC, ABC, CBS and Fox, but a lot of sports coverage is on ESPN.
+There are workarounds, however: You can buy an antenna to get live over-the-air (OTA) TV from network channels like NBC, ABC, CBS and Fox, but a lot of sports coverage is on ESPN.

 Apps like Thuuz Sports also help sports fans keep track of when and where their teams are playing, whether online, on cable, or even in local sports bars and restaurants.